 It is one of the significant benefits of language learning.

 6. Boost decision-making

-Your bilingual abilities give you the improved assurance that the decisions you are making are the best and appropriate because you have practiced them over and over again.
+Your bilingual abilities give you the improved assurance that your making decisions are the best and appropriate because you repeatedly practiced them.

 7. Language Skills Improves Networking Skills

 When you learn a foreign language, you open up to the traditions and culture of that language.

 Doing so will enable you to be more tolerant and appreciative of other people’s actions and opinions.